Basis-Theory-Labs/ocr-example/README.md

 ## Tests

-The `recognize.test.js` shows how the response transform code can be tested.
+The [recognize.test.js](recognize.test.js) file shows how the response transform code can be tested.
 To run it, install dependencies with:

 ```shell
 yarn install